Financial Mediation

 2. Full Financial Disclosure:

 Each party will need to gather financial documentation, including details about all income, property/assets and debts on the date of marriage, on the date of separation and at the present time.
-A financial coach at By Peaceful Waters can assist you with the task of collecting the relevant financial information and documentation you need, and can help to direct you to accountants, business valuators, property appraisers, etc., depending on the complexity of your finances.
+Your mediator and/or a financial coach at BPW can assist you with the task of collecting the relevant financial information and documentation you need, and can help to direct you to accountants, business valuators, property appraisers, etc., depending on the complexity of your finances.

 3. Financial Mediation Sessions: